knetikmedia/knetikcloud-java-client/docs/GamificationTriviaApi.md

 Bulk update questions

 Will update all questions that match filters used (or all questions in system if no filters used).
 Body should match a question resource with only those properties you wish to set.
 Null values will be ignored.
-Returned number is how many were updated.
+Returned number is how many were updated. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; TRIVIA_ADMIN

 ### Example
 ```java